You are currently viewing How To Split Payments On eBay (Explained!)

 For one, paying outside of eBay opens you up to potential scams.
 If the seller is not legitimate, they could easily take your money and never send you the item you purchased.

-Additionally, even if the seller is legitimate, and you got the product delivered, you can never return it in case if you didn’t like the item or the item is not as described.
+Additionally, even if the seller is legitimate, and you got the product delivered, you can never return it in case if you don’t like the item or the item is not as described.

 If something does happen, eBay will not be able to help you since you completed the sale outside of their platform.